UU-UNO Intergenerational Spring Seminar

 Youth at Spring Seminar

 The UU United Nations Office's Intergenerational Spring Seminar is open to anyone age 14 and up, and typically around half of all participants are between ages 14 and 18.
 Youth orientation begins a day early, so for Seminar 2018 youth will arrive by 6pm on Wednesday, April 4.
 Safety is our top priority—all youth attending the seminar must be accompanied by an adult Sponsor (maximum 5 youth per Sponsor).
 Upon arriving, a thorough orientation will be provided for Youth and their Sponsors.
-See our FAQ sheet for Youth and Sponsors to learn more.
+See our FAQ sheet for Youth and Sponsors (PDF) to learn more.

 The Planning Committee consists of the following teams: